-Equities relate mainly to unlisted participations which are considered strategic by Athora Netherlands.
+Equities relate to investments in unlisted participations by Athora Netherlands and investments by subsidiaries of SRLEV.
 For a more detailed description of the market risk related to equities and the distinction between type 1 and type 2 equities, see section C.2.2.
-The equities are attributable to the category Other € 1 million (2019: € 1 million).
+The equities are attributable to the category Other €1 million (2020: €1 million).